 \section{Discussions}

-In this paper we have discussed the Hall and spin Hall viscosity in some topological insulator models.
-In section \ref{sec:visco} the metric perturbation for the Dirac fermion model is studied.
-The Berry curvature on the moduli space, which gives the Hall viscosity of the Dirac fermion, is computed, and its application to the graphene system is also discussed.
-In section \ref{sec:ratio} we have proposed the novel quantity, the Hall viscosity to particle density ratio, to study the viscosity of Haldane's zero-field model for QHE.
-It is analogous to the ratio of viscosity to entropy density, which is discussed in the context of AdS/CFT correspondence, and some common properties are found.
+In this paper, we have discussed the Hall and spin Hall viscosity in two-dimensional topological insulator models.
+We have studied the Dirac fermion model under the metric perturbation.
+The Berry curvature on the moduli space, which gives rise to the Hall viscosity of the Dirac fermion, is computed, and its application to the graphene system is also addressed.
+We have then proposed the novel quantity, the Hall viscosity to particle density ratio, to study the viscosity of Haldane's zero-field model for QHE.
+It is analogous to the ratio of viscosity to entropy density, which is often explored in the context of AdS/CFT correspondence, and similar properties are discussed.
 We have also studied the spin Hall viscosity of the Kane-Mele model.
-Although the Hall viscosity is observed only in the time reversal broken systems, the spin Hall viscosity can be found even in the time reversal invariant systems.
-It is then pointed out that the spin current induces the dissipationless stress in the topological phase of the Kane-Mele model.
+Although the Hall viscosity is observed only in the time reversal broken systems, the spin Hall viscosity can be found even in the time reversal symmetric systems.
+We have pointed out that the spin current induces the dissipationless stress in the topological phase of the Kane-Mele model.